kwaledesign/Coding-Standards/html.md

 <hr>

-# HTML-Styleguide

 # HTML Syntax and General Guidelines

-* Use lowercase tab and attribute names and write only one element per line
+* Use lowercase tag and attribute names and write only one element per line
-* Use soft-tabs with two spaces and indent nested elemens only once and never mix tabs and spaces
 * Use only one level of indentation for each nested element and eliminate end of line whitespace and unintended blank lines
 * Always use double quotes, never single quotes
 * Omit the `type` attributes from `link` stylesheet, `style` and `script` elements.
 * Always use closing tags
-* Use the HTML doctype to enforce standards mode in every browser with `<!doctype HTML>`
+* Use the HTML5 doctype to enforce standards mode in every browser with `<!doctype HTML>`

 Example: